Stochastic six-vertex model in a half-quadrant and half-line open ASEP: Introduction

 where $W$ is a space-time white noise.
 We say that $\mathscr H$ solves this equation in the Cole-Hopf sense with narrow-wedge initial condition when $\mathscr H= \log \mathscr Z$ and $\mathscr Z$ is a mild solution (see Definition \ref{def.mild}) to the multiplicative stochastic heat equation with Robin boundary condition

 with delta initial condition.
 Based on the convergence of weakly asymmetric ASEP to the KPZ equation from \cite{corwin2016open}, we expect that a certain limit of half-line ASEP height function (denoted $\mathcal{H}(\tau)$ in the next Theorem) weakly converges as $t$ goes to $1$ and has the same distribution as $\mathscr{H}(\tau, 0)$ where $\mathscr H$ solves \eqref{eq:KPZequation} with $A=-1/2$.
-We explain however in Section \ref{sec:KPZ} that the results of \cite{corwin2016open} do not directly apply to the boundary and initial conditions that we are considering (\cite{corwin2016open} assumes $A\geqslant 0$ and H\"older continuous initial conditions). \begin{theoremintro}[Theorem \ref{th.LaplaceKPZ} and Corollary \ref{prop:multiplicativefunctional}] Under the scalings
+We explain however in Section \ref{sec:KPZ} that the results of \cite{corwin2016open} do not directly apply to the boundary and initial conditions that we are considering (\cite{corwin2016open} assumes $A\geqslant 0$ and H\"older continuous initial conditions).
+After the posting of the first version of this paper, \cite[Theorem 1.2]{parekh2017kpz} extended the convergence result from \cite{corwin2016open} and showed that the random variable denoted $\mathcal{H}(\tau)$ in the next theorem has the same distribution as $\mathscr{H}(\tau, 0)$ where $\mathscr H$ solves \eqref{eq:KPZequation} with $A=-1/2$. \begin{theoremintro}[Theorem \ref{th.LaplaceKPZ} and Corollary \ref{prop:multiplicativefunctional}] Under the scalings

 the random variable

 weakly converges as $\e\to 0$ to a positive random variable $\mathcal{U}(\tilde \tau)$.
 Furthermore, if

 then for any $z>0$,